Komal7209/car_plate_detection_by_darknet_yoloV3/README.md

 - *Have used instructions as per above two repos only.
 Later one only provide with a command at top to provide final output of dataset.*
 - *Further dataset has been directly uploaded to google drive for training the model*
+- *Got error with AWS Client while fetching images as per these repos and had solved that by upgrading.*

 ## References
 https://colab.research.google.com/drive/1lTGZsfMaGUpBG4inDIQwIJVW476ibXk_#scrollTo=jAN2TNZ007c_